 The embryologists work toward the goal of helping patients become pregnant and having a baby.
 Their work results in embryos that can be placed back into the uterus during a procedure called an embryo transfer.
 During the embryo transfer, the embryos are put into a very small catheter that is placed into the uterus.

 Please explore additional pages to learn more about embryology, IVF, and other fertility services offered.
-Photo galleries and videos of the embryology laboratory will give you a first had look inside the embryology lab at California IVF: Davis Fertility Center, Inc. located just outside Sacramento.
+Our embryology laboratory is constantly evolving and developing new approaches and techniques designed to improve pregnancy outcomes.
+Photo galleries and videos of the embryology laboratory will give you a first had look inside the embryology lab at California IVF Fertility Center located just outside Sacramento.